Film Spoilers and

-In this tongue-in-cheek slasher horror film, eight college students who liked to play April Fool's jokes on each other, met during spring break at the secluded island home of hostess Muffy St. John (Deborah Foreman), to celebrate her 21st birthday (on April Fool's Day) during a 'bloody unforgettable' weekend.
+Eight college students, who liked to play April Fool's jokes on each other, met during spring break at the secluded island home of heiress hostess Muffy St. John (Deborah Foreman), to celebrate her 21st birthday (on April Fool's Day) during a 'bloody unforgettable' weekend.

-It had all been an elaborate hoax or ruse for April Fool's Day, explained when Buffy showed that the knife wasn't sharp - causing the freaked-out Kit to scream.
-Muffy explained that there was no Buffy, and that the entire weekend had been a test for future bed & breakfast 'murder weekends' she was planning for the mansion.
+It had all been an elaborate hoax or ruse for April Fool's Day, explained when Muffy/Buffy showed that the knife wasn't sharp, but retractable - causing the freaked-out Kit (and then Rob) to be angered at everyone for the ruse.

 Arlington Road (1999)

 Faraday's Neighbor Oliver Lang, A Terrorist, Tricked Him Into Transporting A Bomb Inside His Car's Trunk, to Blow Up the FBI Building (and Himself); Both Oliver and His Wife Cheryl Were The Guilty Ones, Although Faraday Was Blamed in the Media

 Director Mark Pellington's dramatic crime thriller was very effective, with the plot-revealing tagline: "Fear Thy Neighbor."

 The main character was: